DanielLMcGuire/daniels-server/README.md

 ### `serve(options, setup)`

 Use `serve` instead of `createServer` when `workers: true`.
-Any code that must only run inside a worker (connections, setup, route registration) belongs inside the callback.
+Any code that must run inside a worker (connections, setup, route registration) belongs inside the callback.

 ```ts
 import { serve } from 'zorvix';